MaxSteven/openNuke.github.io/_posts/2015-01-01-inverse0ver_nk.md

 ---

 ###Intro
-- This is not a keyer, its is a a different way of using an over \nand the reverse of an over (the InverseOver) together to\nmaintain fine transparent detail from a key(matte).\n\n1) plug in plate despill.\n2) plug in a very thin matte i.e. an unscale'd color difference or keylight matte. \n3) plug in the bg into the InverseOver.\n4) split the out of the InverseOKeyer into the inverseOver and a premult node.\n5) over the premult and the InverseOver.\n6) follow the instructions on the main tab."
+- This is not a keyer, its is a a different way of using an over and the reverse of an over (the InverseOver) together to maintain fine transparent detail from a key(matte).

 ### History
 - "originalAuthor": "Rafal Kaniewski: The idea of using this for keying goes to Thomas Dyn"